-Our Service has a Facebook account to converse and share information with our families and community, which is administered by the Nominated Supervisor.
+TCC has a Facebook account to converse and share information with our families and community, which is administered by the Nominated Supervisor.

-Only current families and staff will have access to the Service Facebook page.
+Only current families and educators will have access to the Service Facebook page.
 The page is locked as "Privacy type: Closed: Limited public content.
 Members can see all content."